Tuesday, December 20, 2022

 University of Iowa SOLACE Palliative Care Collaborative Icon

-and philanthropic support are distinguishing pharmacists and spurring inclusion on palliative care teams.
+Curriculum changes, reorganization, and philanthropic support are distinguishing pharmacists and spurring inclusion on palliative care teams.

 Early in his tenure, Dean Donald Letendre realized a critical lack of palliative care offerings in the UI College of Pharmacy curriculum.
 “I came to believe strongly that the shortcoming in providing clinical education and training covering the full spectrum of life needed addressed,” he said.
 “Pain management and palliative care are fundamentally important to providing a comprehensive clinical foundation for all students.”

-With that vision in mind, James Ray, clinical associate professor and the James A Otterbeck OnePoint Patient Care Professor in Hospice and Palliative Care, was recruited in 2015.
+With that vision in mind, James Ray, clinical associate professor and the James A. Otterbeck OnePoint Patient Care Professor in Hospice and Palliative Care, was recruited in 2015.
 Today, under its new umbrella called the SOLACE Palliative Care Collaborative, faculty continue developing and implementing innovative teaching in whole-person care for people living with complex illness.
 SOLACE’s mission is to prepare current and future pharmacists to provide compassionate care and engagement in scholarship, outreach, and advocacy to improve the care of people with serious illness.
 Continued growth is expected thanks to a generous gift from former University of Iowa Hospitals & Clinics (UIHC) patient Pat Redlinger.

 Palliative Care Faculty2